NEAR-Edu/near-certification-tools/data-contract/README.md

 Modify `init_args.json` file to fit your needs, particularly `owner_id`.

+The `metadata.name` field is what will be the section header of the [Collectibles tab of Wallet](https://wallet.testnet.near.org/?tab=collectibles).
+It seems reasonable for this to say "NEAR University".

 It might be worth reviewing the Metadata standard: https://nomicon.io/Standards/NonFungibleToken/Metadata#interface but many fields are probably fine as `null`.

 You might want something in the `icon` field so that it looks nice in a wallet.
+The `icon` field controls which image is used at the contract level.
 See the note in the above Nomicon page about using an optimized SVG in the data URL. https://npm.runkit.com/mini-svg-data-uri looks useful.

-The metadata.name field is what will be the section header of the [Collectibles tab of Wallet](https://wallet.testnet.near.org/?tab=collectibles).
-It seems reasonable for this to say "NEAR University".
+The Collectibles tab of Wallet lists out NFTs nested within groups, where each group is a contract (and displays its name and icon as mentioned above).
+Then each NFT within the group has its own name and icon, but its icon is defined in `token_metadata.media`.
+See [sample_mint.json](sample_mint.json).

 ## Testnet